SalesforceAIResearch/strefer/blip-3-strefer/README.md

 ## Highlights 🌟

-Our model incorporates a spatiotemporal object encoder from [Video- Refer](https://arxiv.org/abs/2501.00599) for **region comprehension** and temporal tokens from [Grounded-VideoLLM](https://arxiv.org/abs/2410.03290) for **precise timestamp comprehension**.
+Our model incorporates a spatiotemporal object encoder from [Video-Refer](https://arxiv.org/abs/2501.00599) for **region comprehension** and temporal tokens from [Grounded-VideoLLM](https://arxiv.org/abs/2410.03290) for **precise timestamp comprehension**.
 These modules are integrated into the [BLIP-3-Video](https://arxiv.org/abs/2410.16267) architecture.
 We call this model trained using our Strefer-synthesized instruction data as **BLIP-3-Strefer**.

 Here, we release our code used to train BLIP-3-Strefer and perform inference.